sophgo/sophon-demo/sample/YOLOv5/python/README_EN.md

 python3 python/yolov5_opencv.py --input datasets/test_car_person_1080P.mp4 --bmodel models/BM1684/yolov5s_v6.1_3output_fp32_1b.bmodel --dev_id 0 --conf_thresh 0.5 --nms_thresh 0.5 --use_cpu_opt
 ```
 After the test, the predicted results will be drawn in `results/test_car_person_1080P.avi`, and information such as predicted results and inference time will be printed at the same time.
+`yolov5_bmcv.py` do not save results as video, it will save results as images in `results/images` instead.